Madawaska River (Ontario): Lakes and reservoirs

+Bark Lake and Kamaniskeg Lake devide the Madawaska river into three secions known as the Upper, Middle, and Lower Madawaska.

 History

-In the late 19th century, the river was used to transport lumber from the forested areas surrounding the river.
+In the late 19th century, the river was used to transport logs from the forested areas surrounding the river.
 Beginning in the 1960s, the river was used to generate hydroelectric power.
 Undammed sections of the river are also used for canoeing, kayaking and recreational fishing.

 Around 1916, artist Tom Thomson followed the log drive down the river, painting the subject in The Drive (1916-17).

 Fauna

 The most common species of game fish found in this river include walleye (yellow pickerel), northern pike, muskellunge, smallmouth bass, and largemouth bass.

 Hydroelectric Power

 Ontario Power Generation (OPG) has 5 stations on the Madawaska.

 In June 2002 sluice gates at the Barrett Chute Generating Station were accidentally opened, killing two people, and injuring seven.
 OPG and two employees were charged with criminal negligence.
 Procedures at the plant were reviewed, and fencing added or repaired.

 The Calabogie station is being upgraded in 2022 to double capacity from 5 MW to 10 MW.
 The original station was badly damaged by a tornado in September 2018.
 Clean up was completed in 2020.
 The project is expected to cost 100 million dollars.